AuReMe/esmecata/README.md

 Then the proteomes found will be downloaded.

-#### Options

-* `-b/--busco`:
+#### `-s/--sparql`: use SPARQL instead of REST requests

+It is possible to avoid using REST queries for esmecata and instead use SPARQL queries.
+This option need a link to a sparql endpoint containing UniProt.
+If you want to use the [SPARQL endpoint](https://sparql.uniprot.org/sparql), you can just use: `-s uniprot`.

+#### `-b/--busco`: filter proteomes using BUSCO score

 It is possible to filter proteomes according to to their BUSCO score (from Uniprot documentation: `The Benchmarking Universal Single-Copy Ortholog (BUSCO) assessment tool is used, for eukaryotic and bacterial proteomes, to provide quantitative measures of UniProt proteome data completeness in terms of expected gene content.`).
 It is a percentage between 0 and 1 showing the quality of the proteomes that esmecata will download.
 By choosing a BUSCO score of 0.90, esmecata will only download proteomes with a BSUCO score of at least 0.90.

+#### `--ignore-taxadb-update`: ignore need to udpate ete3 taxaDB

+If you have an old version of the ete3 NCBI taxonomy database, you can use this option to use esmecata with it.

+#### `--all-proteomes`: download all proteomes (reference and non-reference)

+By default, esmecata will try to downlaod the reference proteomes associated to a taxon.
+But if you want to download all the proteomes associated to a taxon (either if they are non reference proteome) you can use this option.
+Without this option non-reference proteoems can also be used if no reference proteomes are found.

 ### `esmecata clustering`: Proteins clustering

 ````
-usage: esmecata clustering [-h] -i INPUT_DIR -o OUPUT_DIR [-c CPU]
+usage: esmecata clustering [-h] -i INPUT_DIR -o OUPUT_DIR [-c CPU] [-t THRESHOLD_CLUSTERING]
-                           [-t THRESHOLD_CLUSTERING]

 optional arguments:
   -h, --help            show this help message and exit
   -i INPUT_DIR, --input INPUT_DIR
-                        This input folder of clustering is the output folder
-                        of proteomes command.
+                        This input folder of clustering is the output folder of proteomes command.
   -o OUPUT_DIR, --output OUPUT_DIR
                         Output directory path.
   -c CPU, --cpu CPU     CPU number for multiprocessing.
   -t THRESHOLD_CLUSTERING, --threshold THRESHOLD_CLUSTERING
-                        Proportion [0 to 1] of proteomes required to occur in
-                        a proteins cluster for that cluster to be kept in
-                        core proteome assembly.
+                        Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
 ````

 For each taxon (a row in the table) EsMeCaTa will use mmseqs2 to cluster the proteins.
 Then if a cluster contains at least one protein from each proteomes, it will be kept (this threshold can be change using the --threshold option).
 The representative proteins from the cluster will be used.
 A fasta file of all the representative proteins will be created for each taxon.

-#### Options

-* `-t/--threshold`: threshold clustering
+#### `-t/--threshold`: threshold clustering

 It is possible to modify the requirements of the presence of at least one protein from each proteomes in a cluster to keep it.
 Using the threshold option one can give a float between 0 and 1 to select the ratio of representation of proteomes in a cluster to keep.

 For example a threshold of 0.8 means that all the cluster with at least 80% representations of proteomes will be kept (with a taxon, associated with 10 proteomes, it means that at least 8 proteomes must have a protein in the cluster so the cluster must be kept).

+#### `-c/--cpu`: number of CPU for mmseqs2

+You can give a numbe of CPUs to parallelise mmseqs2.

 ### `esmecata annotation`: Retrieve protein annotations

 ````
-usage: esmecata annotation [-h] -i INPUT_DIR -o OUPUT_DIR [-s SPARQL]
+usage: esmecata annotation [-h] -i INPUT_DIR -o OUPUT_DIR [-s SPARQL] [-p PROPAGATE_ANNOTATION] [--uniref] [--expression]
-                           [-p PROPAGATE_ANNOTATION]

 optional arguments:
   -h, --help            show this help message and exit
   -i INPUT_DIR, --input INPUT_DIR
-                        This input folder of annotation is the output folder
-                        of clustering command.
+                        This input folder of annotation is the output folder of clustering command.
   -o OUPUT_DIR, --output OUPUT_DIR
                         Output directory path.
   -s SPARQL, --sparql SPARQL
-                        Use sparql endpoint instead of REST queries on
+                        Use sparql endpoint instead of REST queries on Uniprot.
-                        Uniprot.
   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
-                        Proportion [0 to 1] of the reccurence of an
-                        annotation to be propagated from the protein of a
-                        cluster to the reference protein of the cluster.
-0
-                        mean the annotaitons from all proteins are propagated
+                        Proportion [0 to 1] of the reccurence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
+0 mean the annotaitons from all proteins are propagated to the
-                        to the reference and 1 only the annotation occurring
-                        in all the proteins of the cluster.
+                        reference and 1 only the annotation occurring in all the proteins of the cluster.
+  --uniref              Use uniref cluster to extract more annotations from the re
 ````

 For each of the representative proteins conserved, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.

 Then esmecata will create a tabulated file for each row of the input file and also a folder containg PathoLogic file that can be used as input for Pathway Tools.

-#### Options
+#### `-s/--sparql`: use SPARQL instead of REST requests

+It is possible to avoid using REST queries for esmecata and instead use SPARQL queries.
+This option need a link to a sparql endpoint containing UniProt.
+If you want to use the [SPARQL endpoint](https://sparql.uniprot.org/sparql), you can just use: `-s uniprot`.

-* `-p/--propagate`: propagation of anntoation:
+#### `-p/--propagate`: propagation of annotation

 It is possible to modify how the annotations are retrieved.
 By default, esmecata will take the annotations from the representative proteins.
 But with the `-p` option it is possible to propagate annotation form the proteins of the cluster to the reference proteins.